 The owner of Theobroma Kainaz Messman has always enjoyed food, even as a child.
 Baking, with its enveloping aromas, may have easily appealed to her.
 She now makes delectable cupcakes for customers who come even from various cities in search of the cafe.
 Her parents’ entrepreneurial journey, support and their family trips have contributed greatly to her success and knowledge.
 It goes without saying that Messman never once faced any resistance from her family.
 “In fact, they were more than encouraging,” she says.

-Today, with eight stores dotting the city and four more in the pipeline, Messman has more on her plate than she had ever dreamt of.
-Theobroma is famous not just in Mumbai, but in Delhi too.
+Today, with eight stores dotting the city and four more in the pipeline, Messman has more on her plate than she had ever dreamed of.
+Theobroma is popular not just in Mumbai, but in Delhi too.